Throwdown (band): Deathless (2009–2013)

-Intolerance & Take Cover (2014–present)
+Intolerance & Take Cover (2014–2022)

-After a long period of inactivity, Throwdown released a new album, Intolerance, on January 21, 2014, via eOne Music.
+Throwdown released the Intolerance album on January 21, 2014, via eOne Music.
 It was produced by Peters with Davey Worsop and mixed/mastered by Zeuss.
 Peters performed everything on the album, save for drums (handled by longtime session player Alexander) and guitar solos, which were tracked by Nassie.

-Since the release of Intolerance, the band has made only two live appearances: at Canada's Amnesia Rockfest in 2014 and Belgium's Groezrock festival in 2015.
-Both shows featured Dave Peters on vocals and the return of bassist Matt Mentley, with Alexander and Nassie filling in.
+The band performed at Canada's Amnesia Rockfest in 2014 and Belgium's Groezrock festival in 2015.
+Both shows featured Peters on vocals and the return of Mentley on bass, with Alexander and Nassie filling in.

-In April 2020, Throwdown released a surprise EP, Take Cover, collecting five cover songs from over the years.
+In April 2020, Throwdown released a surprise EP, Take Cover, collecting cover songs from over the years.
 The EP was issued by the band's own label, Pit Viper Records.
 Throwdown's Trustkill-era albums are now on all digital services via Pit Viper Records, as well.

+Haymaker XX (2023–Present)

+Beyond Repair (a new band featuring Barney, Love, and Jackson) performed Indecision-era Throwdown songs at the Indecision Records 30th-anniversary show in July 2023.

+In September 2023, Throwdown appeared at Furnace Fest.
+It was the first Throwdown show with the lineup of Peters, Mentley, Choiniere, and Dussault since 2007.
+A 20th anniversary edition of Haymaker dubbed Haymaker XX arrived via Pit Viper in late 2023.

+Throwdown will perform at 2024's Big Texas Metal Fest and New England Metal and Hardcore Festival.